magalieV/Business_Intelligence_Project/README.md

 # Business_Intelligence_Project
-This project is for the Business Intelligence class at Chung And University, South Korea
+This project is for the Business Intelligence class at Chung Ang University, South Korea